 - Never scrub your skin.
 Always clean it gently!
 There is no need for rough cleaning techniques when it comes to our skin.

-- Choose your skin care products carefully.
-Ensure that they fit your need and skin type.
+- Choose your skincare products carefully.
+Ensure that they fit your needs and skin type.

 - Wash your skin after waking in the morning and before going to bed at night.
-Also be sure to clean sweat off your skin as needed.
+Also, be sure to clean the sweat off your skin as needed.